Rhodes (city): History

 The island of Rhodes is at a crossroads between Europe, the Middle East, and Africa.
 This has given the city and the island many different identities, cultures, architectures, and languages over its long history.
 Its position in major sea routes has given Rhodes a very rich history.
 The island has been inhabited since about 4000 BC (Neolithic Period).

+The first modern histories of the city and island in English were written by Cecil Torr in 1885 and 1887.

 Classical period

 The city of Rhodes was formed by the cities of Ialyssos, Kamiros and Lindos in 408 BC, and prospered for three centuries during its Golden Age, when sea trade, skilled shipbuilders, and open-minded politicians of the city kept it prosperous until Roman times.
 The Colossus of Rhodes, one of the original Seven Wonders of the Ancient World was built by Chares of Lindos between 304 and 293 BC, which took 12 years and was completed in 282 BC.
-The statue represented their sun god Helios, which stood at the harbor entrance.
+The statue represented their sun god Helios, and is believed to have stood near the harbour entrance.
 The ancient city had a well-constructed sewage system as well as a water supply network as designed by Hippodamus.
 A strong earthquake hit Rhodes about 226 BC, badly damaging the city and toppling the Colossus.